EYFS / KS1 Geography: Go Jetters - Continent of South America

 The third clip is set on Easter Island, or Rapa Nui, where we learn about the mysterious stone statues of heads that can be found there.
 This remote island in the south-east Pacific is more than 3000 kilometres from mainland South America and has Chilean sovereignty.

-These three clips give a taste of the mystery and diversity of this southern continent.
+These five clips give a taste of the mystery and diversity of this southern continent.

 - Find out what pupils know about South America.
 Do they know where it is?
 Can they name any places or countries you would find there?